arteria/django-compat/README.md

 ~~Consider [django-compat](https://github.com/arteria/django-compat) as an experiment based on the discussion [on reddit](http://redd.it/2jrr4l).
 Let's see where it goes.~~

-What startet as an experiment based on [this discussion on reddit](http://redd.it/2jrr4l) has proven to be true in real life. django-compat is [currently being discussed](https://groups.google.com/d/msg/django-developers/ASnZ5Uyol6Y/yIPUK2SWJekJ) on the django-developer mailing list.
+What startet as an experiment based on [this discussion on reddit](http://redd.it/2jrr4l) has proven to be true in real life.

 django-compat is under active development.
 To learn about other features, bug fixes, and changes, please refer to the [changelog](https://github.com/arteria/django-compat#changelog).